dnsimple/dnsimple-support/content/articles/account-users.markdown

 ---
-title: Multi-User Accounts
+title: Multi-Member Accounts
-excerpt: How to manage the users on a DNSimple account.
+excerpt: How to manage the members on a DNSimple account.
 categories:
 - Account
 ---

-# Managing Multiple Users on One Account
+# Managing Multiple Members on One Account

 ### Table of Contents {#toc}